dougherty-dev/-/README.md

 GIMP has native export for both formats.
 For AVIF, the standard quality setting 50% is a good starting point, together with 12 bit format.
 More bits doesn’t mean larger files – on the contrary, AVIF will benefit from smoother gradients.

 Photoshop has native export of WebP, but it is inferior to Google’s plugin WebPShop.
 Photoshop can also export AVIF, but it is a more complicated process.
-In Camera Raw tech preview preferences check «HDR output», and in file handling set «automatically open all supported TIFFs».
+In Camera Raw’s tech preview preferences, check «HDR output», and in file handling, set «automatically open all supported TIFFs».

-Then save your edited 16 bit image as flat TIFF, and open in Photoshop.
-Now you can choose export as AVIF form the interface.
+Then save your edited 16 bit image as a flat TIFF, and open in Photoshop.
+Now you can choose export as AVIF from the interface.
 Photoshop export is limited to 10 bit per channel.
 On the other hand, you can define HDR output for monitors with higher bit depth.
 But unless you have such a monitor, you are operating in the dark.

 ![shahsin](https://github.com/dougherty-dev/shashin/assets/71740645/a43361cd-ad63-40a0-940f-5ae3eb71fa07)